 - Find Mobile networks and tap on it

 The SIM card can also be the culprit.
 Make sure that the SIM card is placed correctly.
-If not, you will encounter the service error.
+If not, you will encounter a service error.

-This method requires you to open the dialer first after which the below steps is to be followed.
+This method requires you to open the dialer first, after which the below steps are to be followed.

 - Enter this code *#*#4636#*#* in the dialer

 - Click on the top option, – Device information or Phone information